Last updated on March 9th, 2021

-You take on the attitudes and mindsets of your new environment and doing what’s right for you will come to you naturally.
+You will take on the attitudes and the mindsets of your new environment, and doing what’s right for you will then come to you naturally.

-So if all your associates are urging you to dump the dud, it begins to feel like the only logical course of action.
+If all your friends are urging you to dump the dud because you deserve much better, it will begin to feel like the only logical course of action.

 You get the idea.